 Assistant Professor, Institute for Politics and Strategy

-To date, his research is published or forthcoming in International Organization, International Studies Quarterly (twice), the Journal of Conflict Resolution (twice), Security Studies, Political Research Quarterly, and Studies in Conflict and Terrorism.
+To date, his research is published or forthcoming in International Organization, International Studies Quarterly (twice), the Journal of Conflict Resolution (twice), the Journal of Peace Research, Security Studies, Political Research Quarterly, and Studies in Conflict and Terrorism.
 Before arriving at CMU, he received his PhD in political science at the Ohio State University and his BA in political science at the University of Pennsylvania.
 More detailed information is available on his website.

 Huang, Reyko, Daniel Silverman, and Benjamin Acosta.
 "Friends in the Profession: Rebel Leaders, International Social Networks, and External Support for Rebellion."
-International Studies Quarterly, Forthcoming.
+International Studies Quarterly, Online First.
+Link.

 Silverman, Daniel, Daniel Kent, and Christopher Gelpi.
 "Putting Terror in its Place: An Experiment on Mitigating Fears of Terrorism Among the American Public."
-Journal of Conflict Resolution, Forthcoming.
+Journal of Conflict Resolution, Online First.
+Link.

 Silverman, Daniel, Karl Kaltenthaler, and Munqith Dagher.
 "Seeing Is Disbelieving: The Depths and Limits of Factual Misinformation in War."
 International Studies Quarterly.
 Link.